EduSoMedia

 • Default Helvetica Segoe Georgia Times

 It is not just the Teaching- giving a monologue and being impressive through the usage of good words- rather it is the participation of the audience, i.e. students who decide whether teaching has accomplished learning or it has remained to be one-way traffic of information.
-Technology is relative when it comes to educative use; the more technology advances, the more benefits education derives from it.
+Technology is relative when it comes to educational use; the more technology advances, the more benefits education derives from it.

-I can make a prediction that within a couple of years, 90% of the professional educational institutions will be using social networking not just for their marketing but for active learning clubbed with collaboration.
-The virtual world is turning real now and students of all streams and subject types have access to the ever-widening web of knowledge.
-If students are investing large amounts of their time in social networking and are easily carried away by the ‘trends’ and ‘posts’, then it is a unique opportunity for the educators to appreciate their inclinations and then get them to learn.
+I can make a prediction that within a couple of years, 90% of the professional educational institutions will be using social networking not just for their marketing but for active learning, clubbed with collaboration.
+The virtual world is turning real now, and students of all streams and subject types have access to the ever-widening web of knowledge.
+If students are investing large amounts of their time in social networking and are easily carried away by the ‘trends’ and ‘posts’, then it is a unique opportunity for educators to appreciate their inclinations and then get them to learn.
 Basically, the aim of all education, formal or informal, virtual or traditional, is to make them learn. {©EklavyaParv: Learning Content}

 Researchers have started focusing on the possibilities of using the 'EduSocial' Networking in education.
-We have witnessed a volcano of educative groups on Facebook, Twitter, etc., and these are not just entertaining or promotional but utterly educational in most cases.
-The young generation has been able to use this technology to remake the classrooms and they are bound to explore more sides of social networking.
-They have a choice to make when it comes to following their interests and it is this place that the ‘persuasionists’ cash upon.
+We have witnessed a volcano of educational groups on Facebook, Twitter, etc., and these are not just entertaining or promotional but utterly educational in most cases.
+The young generation has been able to use this technology to remake the classrooms, and they are bound to explore more sides of social networking.
+They have a choice to make when it comes to following their interests, and it is this place that the ‘persuasionists’ cash in upon.
 They serve them only what they select to.
 We know students spend more time online than with the traditional modes of learning these days.
 Of course, it has negative impacts, and that is where educators have a role to perform.
-They need to channelize the potential their students have and take them along in this expedition of knowledge- an inclusive attempt to learn.
+They need to channelise the potential their students have and take them along in this expedition of knowledge- an inclusive attempt to learn.

-From the old Orkut to Facebook, Twitter, Linkedin, and the next gen’s Instagram, Tumblr, Pinterest, etc., there is a world well-known to all of us as teachers.
+From the old Orkut to Facebook, Twitter, LinkedIn, and the next gen’s Instagram, Tumblr, Pinterest, etc., there is a world well-known to all of us as teachers.
 After using them for my students, I have two components of the EduSocial World here to discuss:

 • Blogs